Close

 Lexie offers quality hearing aids with a price tag $300–$400 lower than other OTC brands with similar technology.
 Features like self-fitting adjustments, an easy-to-use app, and the choice of disposable or rechargeable batteries are all popular options among hearing aid users and standouts of this brand.

-Potential drawbacks with Lexie are a shorter-than-average rechargeable battery life and no Bluetooth streaming with any of the devices.
-The hearing aids do use Bluetooth technology to connect to the app for making adjustments and accessing customer support, but to stream music or phone calls, you’ll need to look elsewhere.
+Potential drawbacks with Lexie are a shorter-than-average rechargeable battery life, and Bluetooth streaming for phone calls with iPhone on one model only.
+Note that all hearing aids do use Bluetooth technology to connect to the Lexie app for making adjustments and accessing customer support.

 Pros and cons of Lexie hearing aids